MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/troubleshooting.md

 #### Solution

 Start DevTools in one of the two main ways, so that the Debug toolbar appears.
 See:
-* [Starting DevTools by right-clicking an HTML file](./get-started.md#starting-devtools-by-right-clicking-an-html-file) in _Get started using the DevTools extension for Visual Studio Code_.
+* [Step 3: Start DevTools in debug mode by right-clicking an HTML file](./get-started.md#step-3-start-devtools-in-debug-mode-by-right-clicking-an-html-file) in _Get started using the DevTools extension for Visual Studio Code_.
-* [Starting DevTools by using a localhost URL](./get-started.md#starting-devtools-by-using-a-localhost-url) in _Get started using the DevTools extension for Visual Studio Code_.
+* [Step 8: Set up launch.json](./get-started.md#step-8-set-up-launchjson) in _Get started using the DevTools extension for Visual Studio Code_.

 <!-- ====================================================================== -->